DiegelD/CarND-MPC-Project/README.md

           }
 ```

-###  1.2 Calculating CTE & Rotation Error
+###  1.2 Calculating CTE & Orientation Error
 We can express the error between the center off the road and the vehicle's position as the cross track error (CTE).
-Assuming the reference line is a polynomial f, f(xt)f(x_t) f(xt​) is our reference line and our CTE at the current state is defined as:
+Assuming the reference line is a polynomial function and our CTE at the current state is defined as:

 ![equation](https://latex.codecogs.com/gif.latex?cte_{t}=f(x_{t})-y_{t})

-File  'main.cpp' line 105.
+File  `main.cpp`line 105.
  ```c
           // Fit 3rd order polynomials to waypoints.
 Fits most streets auto coeffs = polyfit(car_points_x_eigen, car_points_y_eigen, 3);